missionpinball/mpf-docs/events/player_var_name.rst

 a player variable, that means you'll get this event when that player variable is created or is changed.

+Note that this event is only posted for simpler types of player variables, including player variables that are integers, floating point numbers, or strings.
+More complex player variables (lists, dicts, etc.) do not get this event posted.

 This event is posted for a single player variable changing, meaning if multiple player variables change at the same time, multiple events will be posted, one for each change.